-The use of multiple types of data fundamentally changes the way a recommender is used and, when employed correctly, will provide a significant increase in quality of recommendations vs. using only one "conversion event".
-Most recommenders, for instance, can only use one indicator of user taste a "purchase" event.
+The use of multiple types of data fundamentally changes the way a recommender this used and, when employed correctly, will provide a significant increase in quality of recommendations vs. using only one "conversion event".
+Most recommenders, for instance, can only use one indicator of user taste like a "purchase" event.
 Using all we know about a user and their context allows us to much better predict their preferences.

 Not only does this data give lift to recommendation quality but it allows users who have little or no conversions to get recommendations.
-Therefore is can be used in places where conversions not as common.
+Therefore is can be used in places where conversions are not as common.
 It also allows us to enrich preference indicators by extracting entities for text or learning topics and inferring preferences when users read something from a topic.

 For the impatient head to the quickstart and be aware that the UR requires Apache PredictionIO with Elasticsearch.
 You are free to pick any backing data store but make sure Elasticsearch is installed.